with-regard/regard-js-client/README.md

 regard-js-client
 ================

-The JavaScript client for Regard
+The JavaScript client for submitting data to Regard.